facebookresearch/faiss/benchs/distributed_ondisk/README.md

 - [`run_on_cluster.bash`](run_on_cluster.bash) contains the shell code to run the distributed k-means on a cluster.

 The distributed k-means works with a Python install that contains faiss and scipy (for sparse matrices).
+It clusters the training data of Deep1B, this can be changed easily to any file in fvecs, bvecs or npy format that contains the training set.
+The training vectors may be too large to fit in RAM, but they are memory-mapped so that should not be a problem.
+The file is also assumed to be accessible from all server machines with eg. a distributed file system.

 ### Local tests